joemoose/psiops/docs/playing.md

 !!! example

-	You’re going to fast rope from a hovering helicopter that's taking fire.
+	You’re going to fast rope from a hovering helicopter that’s taking fire.
 To reach the ground without injury, you suggest that your *Combat Fitness* specialization would help.
 The GM agrees, and you roll **2d6 + REFLEXES + 1**.

 ### Action Roll Modifier Examples